vippsas/vipps-developers/faqs/landing-page-faq.md

-All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check if a sales unit has `skipLandingPage` enabled for all their sales units under the *Utvikler* menu item.
+All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check if a sales unit has `skipLandingPage` enabled for all their sales units in the *Utvikler* section.

 You can also find information on how to activate `skipLandingPage` there.